spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/redirects/creating-cms-redirects.md

 #### What's next?
 The redirect URL has been created.
 However, you can either edit it or delete.

-To learn how to edit and/or delete a redirect, see [Managing CMS redirects](/docs/scos/user/back-office-user-guides/{{page.version}}/content/redirects/managing-cms-redirects.html).
+To learn how to edit or delete a redirect, see [Managing CMS redirects](/docs/scos/user/back-office-user-guides/{{page.version}}/content/redirects/managing-cms-redirects.html).